Adapting to Change. Taking Control of Your Future (Part 1)

 Beyond the Elevator Pitch

-Appian: That thought really connects with the notion of digital transformation.
-Some companies make the mistake of thinking it’s about the mobile strategy or the intelligent automation project.
-But transformation goes beyond incremental improvements in process and efficiency.
-It’s about reinventing how you do business, from the back office to the front office.
+Appian: Let’s change topics and talk about digital transformation.
+Some companies focus on the technology of it.
+But transformation goes beyond using technology to improve process and efficiency.
+It’s bigger than that.
+It’s about reinventing and reimagining how you do business, from the back office to the front office.

-“Yeah, I think that’s an apt analogy.
+Clark: That’s an apt analogy.
 People are so used to looking at the tip of the iceberg.
 When you talk about personal brand, people tend to think: “Oh, you mean elevator pitch (laughter).”
 But no, no, no, that’s just one piece of it.
-But there are many layers below that that you’re not perceiving.
-Some companies will think: “We’ve got to transform for the future, so let’s get some AI (laughter).”
+There are many layers below that that you’re not perceiving.

-Appian: I know you talk to hundreds of C-suite execs.
-So, what are some of the big challenges these business leaders have when it comes to re-imagining their business models for the digital economy?
+Appian: You talk to hundreds of C-suite execs.
+So, what are some of the big challenges these business leaders are dealing with when it comes to re-imagining their business models for the digital economy?